 In PY 2022, the loan/grant program for owner-occupied, single-unit residential housing was continued.
-The budget for this activity in PY 2022 was \$59,000, with 5 proposed households benefitting.
-At the end of the fiscal year, \$13,486.82 of the budgeted amount had been expended benefitting 1 household.
+The budget for this activity in PY 2022 was \$59,000, which was amended after the end of the program year to \$39,000, with 5 proposed households benefitting.
+At the end of the fiscal year, \$13,486.82 of the budgeted amount had been expended benefitting 1 household in the extremely low <30% AMI income classification.
 One (1) more applicant was scheduled for repairs to begin around the start of PY 2023 who is classified as moderate-income with a household income between 51-80% AMI.
 Due to the timing of the rehabilitation process, which begins in late spring, the projects are started within the program year, but all work, including paperwork and reporting, is not completed until after the end of the program year.
 All of the projects will be completed, the remaining budget spent, and the activity closed no later than the end of calendar year 2023.
 Of note, due to the high need- in both of the number and cost of identified repairs- of the participating two households in this program year's owner-occupied rehab activity, the actual number of beneficiaries will be fewer than initially proposed.